ember-learn/ember-blog/source/2020-04-24-the-ember-times-issue-145.md

 In this tutorial, [Derek Gavey (@dgavey)](https://github.com/dgavey) gives you a straightforward [Ember Octane](https://emberjs.com/editions/octane/) way of making an **HTML drag and drop interface** for your site.
 The code is minimal and, you can extend it to meet your needs.

 The secret?
 You can use [modifiers](https://guides.emberjs.com/release/components/template-lifecycle-dom-and-modifiers/#toc_event-handlers) to simplify adding drag events.
-Derek breaks everything down for you and explains each step clearly.
+Derek breaks everything down for you and explains each step.

 I think articles like this will help you build your developer skillset.
 There is a lot of useful info in Derek Gavey's piece.
 Please look forward to reading his next article on how to make a sortable list!